rohan09-raj/profile-service/README.md

 Wohooo!!!! 🥳 🎉 🎉 Congratulations you have tested your first API.

 ### Step 8:
-Now, further test the remaining two API's.
+Now, further test the remaining one API i.e. `/profile`.
 Now we will be changing the Request URL to:
 ```
 http://localhost:8080/profile
 ```